Skip to content

 Who the FTC Safeguards Rule Covers — and Why Tax Preparers Are Not Exempt

 The FTC finalized substantial amendments to the Safeguards Rule in October 2021, and the most demanding provisions became enforceable on June 9, 2023.
 Many tax professionals remain unaware of these obligations or assume that small practice size grants them an exemption.
 It does not.
-Every tax return preparer who handles nonpublic personal information (NPI) — which includes names, Social Security numbers, income data, and filing status — must implement a written information security program that meets the rule's specific requirements.

-This guide breaks down exactly what the FTC Safeguards Rule requires of a tax return preparer, what the nine mandatory program elements are, how the rule interacts with IRS Publication 4557, and what enforcement looks like in practice.
-If you are looking to build or audit your current program, start with our free WISP template for 2026 built to satisfy both FTC and IRS requirements.
+This guide breaks down exactly what the FTC Safeguards Rule requires of a tax return preparer: the nine mandatory program elements, eight technical safeguards, how the rule interacts with IRS Publication 4557, what enforcement looks like in practice, and how to build a compliant program even as a small or solo firm.

 Tax Preparer Data Security: By the Numbers